If you need information on this website in a different format please email our Web team here.

 • The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they are not essential to providing our services.
 We will consider this as we review and work to update all our content and will make every effort to replace existing documents with accessible versions where possible.

-How we test
+How we test for accessibility

 The Academy website was built in 2020 and has had several rounds of accessibility testing throughout the build.
-These tests were performed with Voice Over and keyboard, ANDI and tota11y tools, all within the Google Chrome browser.
+These tests were performed with Voice Over and keyboard, ANDI and deque tools, all within the Google Chrome browser.
 We are taking an agile approach to the ongoing development of our website; issues will be identified and fixed through continuous updates (see 'What we are working on' below).

 What we are working on